 What time should I arrive at and leave my holiday cottage?

 We will give you full details about arrival and departure times when we confirm your booking.
-Most holidays start in the afternoon of the first day (we will confirm the earliest time you can arrive) and finish at 10am on the last day.
+Most holidays start in the evening of the first day (we will confirm the earliest time you can arrive) and finish at 9am on the last day.

 Will I need to bring my own bed linen and towels?

 All our properties provide duvets or blankets, pillows and tea towels.
 Some also provide duvet covers, sheets, pillowcases and towels at no extra cost, some will make a small charge for these items and others do not provide them.
 See the property description for details, or contact us if you need further information.
 You will need to bring your own beach or swimming towels.

 We don’t supply any linen or blankets for cots so you will need to bring your own.